tbreuss/electricbass/README.md

 # Electricbass

-My long time hobby project 'bout bass playing an more.
+My long time hobby project about bass playing an more.

 <https://www.electricbass.ch>